wemersonmoura/sp-dev-fx-webparts/samples/js-modern-calendar/README.md

   - `gulp serve`

 - Move to Online Workbench
-- Ensure that you have Calendar list in your site
+- Ensure that you have a Calendar list in your site
 - Set web part properties accordingly
   - Choose site
   - List